For just one hour this week, we got to soak up the wisdom and the gentle spirit of a luminary.

 – Onnie Baldwin, LCSW, Charlottesville, VA

-Make sure to check out the Mindfulness Webinar series here.
+Make sure to check out our courses on mindfulness here.

 And if you joined us for our Wednesday webinar with Ram Dass, what’s one thing that stuck with you the most?